5afe/safe/specs/create_password/02_user_interface.rst

 Setup biometric auth
 --------------------

-Ask if user wants to use biometric auth to unlock the app.
+Ask if user wants to use biometric authentication to unlock the app.
 Different on Android and iOS.

 .. raw:: html